redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

 ### Hint 3: Test one thing per test

 The next refactoring should be done.
-Whats really wrong with your production code, if the test fails?
+What's really wrong with your production code, if the test fails?
-Every test should do just one thing, so create a separated one and let it run.
+Every test should do just one thing, so create a separate one and let it run.

     public class DonateMovieTest {